-The Village requires that blasting companies are insured, have a blasting certificate issued by WorkSafe BC, have active insurance, and that they issue notification to neighbouring property owners.
+The Village requires that blasting companies are insured, have a blasting certificate issued by WorkSafe BC, and that they issue notification to neighbouring property owners.

 The blasting company must provide notification to the occupants of all buildings within 300 metres of the site at least one week before work is set to begin.
 This notification must include:

 - A location, description and purpose of the work being undertaken